brainhack-school2024/ismail_project/README.md

 ## Conclusion and Acknowledgement

-The development of this project has been enriched by the valuable feedback and ideas of BrainHack School students over the years.
-We hope that these findings and deliverables contribute to advancing understanding in the field of neuroscience and inspire further research in personalized cognitive assessments and interventions.
+The development of this project has been enriched my understanding in the field of neuroscience and inspires me into furthering research in personalized cognitive assessments and interventions.